mszegedy/plea/story/ch-6.md

 "It was on sale."
 Still softly, waking up from a dream.

-"I… I don't think Shchavel House has electricity, Artemis."
+"I… I don't think Shtchavel House has electricity, Artemis."

 "I know… I'm sorry."
 Artemis buried her face in her hands and didn't get up.